incubyte/incubyte.github.io/content/blog/codescene-refactoring.md

 type = ""
 +++

-Most of the developer’s job turns out to be doing tactical activities.
-Adding a text box here, adding a checkbox there, fixing a bug, or working with an outage.
+It turns out that most of a developer’s tasks end up being tactical activities.
+Tasks such as adding a text box here, adding a checkbox there, fixing a bug, or working with an outage.

-But there are small tidyings that one can work on which directly impact the quality of code and shift the developer’s work from tactical to strategic.
+However, one can work on small tidying activities that directly impact code quality and shift the developer’s work from tactical to strategic.

 We did a small exercise on the impact of such changes on overall code quality.
-We started with scanning [Elasticsearch Github Repository](https://github.com/elastic/elasticsearch) with [CodeScene](https://codescene.io)
+We started with scanning [Elasticsearch Github Repository](https://github.com/elastic/elasticsearch) with [CodeScene](https://codescene.io).

-CodeScene, a tool I came across after reading Software Design X-Rays, helps tech leaders uncover, prioritize, and solve the technical debt.
+CodeScene is a tool I came across after reading Software Design X-Rays, that helps tech leaders uncover, prioritize, and solve technical debt.

 Here is the screenshot of the initial code quality of one of the hotspots detected by CodeScene.

 {{< figure src="/images/2023/codescene_refactoring/initial.png" >}}

-When developers only focus on fixing the next bug or introducing the next feature, that very nature is also reflected in the code.
-Most of the time, it’s in the form of `if` and `else.` Because of this the code starts looking like
+When developers focus solely on fixing bugs or introducing the next feature, that mindset tends to reflect in the code itself.
+Often, this will be in the form of `if` and `else' statements.
+As a result, the code begins looking like this:

 ```java
 if(need to update){